pytexas/2023/content/speaking/speaking.md

 PyTexas is a single-track conference with a total attendence of ~250 people.

 ## Call for proposals
-The PyTexas call for proposals is here: <https://www.papercall.io/pytexas-2022>
+The PyTexas call for proposals is here: <FIX-ME> <https://www.papercall.io/pytexas-2022>

-* The Call For Proposals (CFP) opens November 12th, 2021
+* The Call For Proposals (CFP) opens November 15th, 2022
-* The Call For Proposals (CFP) closes on January 12th, 2022, 23:59 CST.
+* The Call For Proposals (CFP) closes on January 15th, 2023, 23:59 CST.

 ## Talks
 Talks must be 25 minutes long, including any optional Q&A.